vatpac-technology/sops/docs/terminal/sydney.md

 !!! note
     By day VMC, IFR aircraft should be processed via a [coded clearance](#bankstown-coded-clearances).

+### YSCN Operations
+#### Departures
+**CN ADC** will provide [Ready coordination](#cn-adc) for IFR aircraft departing YSCN. **SYC** shall provide traffic information to CN ADC.
+After departure, SYC shall identify the aircraft and transfer them to the relevant TCU controller to issue clearance (if appropriate), following normal [coordination procedures](#between-syc-and-tcu).

+#### Arrivals
+A single STAR exists to process aircraft inbound to YSCN from the east, terminating in vectors.
+IFR aircraft from other directions should be processed via the RNP-W IAF.

+The RNP-W commences inside CTA (except aircraft maintaining the MSA via SC2WA).
+SY TCU shall clear aircraft to leave CTA via the approach and transfer them to **CN ADC** no later than SC2WI.
+CN ADC will issue onwards clearance into the CN CTR.

 ### YWLM STARs
 YWLM arrivals from the south and west will transit the SY TCU as they descend.
 BIK/KAT will provide these aircraft with their STAR clearance and initial descent, before conduct heads-up coordination with the relevant SY TCU controller to facilitate further descent.